armydelt74/JetsProject/README.md

 Jet.java itself is an abstract base class -- its purpose it to be extended by other types with different behavior.
-That said, you will still have a plain vanilla JetImpl (which serves as catch all for other models including alien UFO)
+That said, you will still have a plain vanilla JetImpl.class (which serves as catch all for other models including alien UFOs)

-You must create two interfaces of your choice for specializations of Jets.
-For example, CargoCarrier could have a loadCargo() method (which just prints out a message about loading cargo).
-CombatReady could have a method fight().
+Created two interfaces for specializations of Jets; CargoCarrier has loadCargo() method (which just prints out a message about loading cargo).
+Jamming has method fight()... just with Jam.

 The two implementation classes (Cargo and Jam) implement respective interfaces.
 The classes capabilities are loading cargo and jamming.

 ### Topics Covered
-Array instantiation, passing methods, calling methods List Array/String Array; Super/sub Class & inheritance; UML project creation
+Array instantiation, passing methods, calling methods.
+List Array/String Array; Super/sub Class & inheritance; UML project creation.

 ### Concepts

-List Array/String Array; Super/sub Class & inheritance; UML project creation
+List Array/String Array; Super/sub Class & inheritance; UML project creation.

 ### Technology Used